June Rodgers: Career

 Rodgers spent several years on the pantomime circuit in Ireland in the early 1990s.
-During this time, she, along with Eileen Reed, played the Ugly Sisters in Cinderella.
-The comedy writers Martin Higgins and Tom Roche helped Rodgers develop the characters which she became known for.
+During this time, she, along with Eileen Reed, played the Ugly sisters in Cinderella.
+The comedy writers Martin Higgins and Tom Roche helped Rodgers to develop the characters for which she would become known.
+Around 1994, Rodgers met fellow entertainer Brenda Brooks at a show in Clontarf Castle, and the two became good friends as well as colleagues over the following decades, with Brooks guesting on some of Rodgers shows.
+As of 2018, Brooks was co-producing the annual June Rodgers Christmas Show.

-She credits Irish comedian Brendan Grace as an influence on her style, and used to watch him perform at cabaret shows in a pub in Terenure during the 1970s and 80s.
-She also credits Lucille Ball as an influence, stating "She was one of the first ballsy comedians on our screens at a time when women were portrayed as demure and ladylike".
+Rodgers credits Irish comedian Brendan Grace as an influence on her style, and used to watch him perform live at cabaret shows in a pub in Terenure during the 1970s and 80s.
+She also credits the American actress and comedian Lucille Ball as an influence, stating "She was one of the first ballsy comedians on our screens at a time when women were portrayed as demure and ladylike".
 Rodgers notes that she got her sense of humour from her father.

+Speaking with the Irish Farmers Journal in 2015, Rodgers revealed that she still suffered from stage fright every night before a show:Even though you say to yourself: 'Cop on.
+You're going to be fine, you do it every night of the week', the nerves start kicking in (..)
+I just have this fear I'm going to go out and forget something.

+Rodgers put on a Christmas show annually in the Red Cow Moran Hotel for 17 years until relocating to Taylors Three Rock Hotel in Ballinteer in 2018.
+Rodgers noted how the show contained singing, dancing, and family entertainment as well as music from the 1960s, 70s, and 80s, adding "We're actually trying to keep variety alive because there’s not a lot of raw family entertainment out there anymore."